WhenPigsInvade/basedbot/README.md

-# BasedBot -- NEW Python Rewrite!
+# BasedBot -- written in Python
 Discord Bot which keeps track of frequently said words and displays leaderboard.

 ## Table of Contents